Different Types of Boilers Plus The Best Boiler Type for Your Home

 - Hot water ready on demand will depend on the size of your cylinder.

-Conventional boilers are the oldest type of boilers on this list, and that’s why they’re also known as traditional boilers.
+A Conventional boiler is the oldest type of boiler on this list, and that’s why they’re also known as a traditional boilers, heat only boilers or regular boilers.

-They use both a hot water cylinder in the airing cupboard and a cold water storage tank in the loft.
-Therefore meaning they can take up quite a lot of space in the home.
+As an open vent boiler, they use both a hot water cylinder in the airing cupboard and a cold water storage tank in the loft.
+This means they can take up quite a lot of space in the home.

-If you have that space available, you shouldn’t necessarily rule out this option because it does offer some benefits that other types of boilers can’t offer as well.
+If you have that space available, you shouldn’t necessarily rule out heat only boilers because they do offer some benefits that other types of boilers can’t offer as well.